credential-handler/vc-examples/README.md

 1. If you wish to include a context for a credential, create a new directory for the context in the `./contexts` directory.
 Make sure to use kebab case for the directory name.
-It should contain a file `v1.json` that should contain the JSON-LD context definition for the credential.
+It should contain a file `v1.json` that should contain the JSON-LD context definition for the credential, for example `./contexts/movie-ticket/v1.json`.
 2. Please note that once a context is created, it becomes locked and cannot be modified.
 If you want to update or make changes to a context, you must create a new context file with a new version within the context directory.
 For instance,